DevenSuji/MasteringLinux/Linux_Notes.md

 | $ | Goes to the last position in the current line. |
 | !ls | Adds the output of ls (or any other command) in the current file. |
 |:%s/old/new/g | Replaces all occurrences of old with new. |

+### <b><ins>MAN Pages</ins></b>

+Man pages are categorized in different sections.
+The most relevant sections for system administrators are as follows:
+■ 1: Executable programs or shell commands
+■ 5: File formats and conventions
+■ 8: System administration commands